mayankdewan/Minesweeper/README.md

 # Overview
 This Repo contains the implementation of classic Minesweeper game utilizing the Depth-First Search (DFS) algorithm.
 The game is played on a grid of cells, some containing mines.
 The objective is to reveal all cells without hitting a mine.
-Users can input commands in the format {character}{numeric}, such as A1 or FA1 to flag a specific cell.
+Users can input commands in the format {character}{numeric}, such as A1 or FA1 to flag/un-flag a specific cell(This option is there for the user just in case user is in doubt that there is a mine on that particular cell).

 ## Grid Format
 The grid is represented as follows: <br />